A global sector specific,

 A new global standard for glass: Glass is everywhere.
 From the windows in our homes and cars to the screens on our phones and the bottles we drink from, this versatile material is fundamental to modern life.
 It’s a key component in countless industries, including construction, electronics, renewable energy, transportation, pharmaceuticals, and food and beverage packaging.
 Its unique properties—including transparency and durability make it essential for everything from scientific equipment to fibre optic cables.

-We are looking for founders and supporters from the entire glass supply chain, including end users (like those in container glass, flat glass, and automotive), manufacturers, and raw material suppliers, including recyclers.
-This group will collaborate to design the standard and will officially launch in December 2025.
+We are looking for founding members and supporters from the entire glass supply chain, including end users (like those in container glass, flat glass, and automotive), manufacturers, and raw material suppliers, including recyclers.
+Work to design the ResponsibleGlass international standard is starting in January 2026, and new founders and supporters are welcome join throughout the development process.

 Despite its importance, the glass industry faces significant challenges.
 The manufacturing process is energy-intensive, requiring high-temperature furnaces that contribute to greenhouse gas emissions.
 While recycling is a core strength of glass, with many types being infinitely recyclable, global recycling rates and the quality of recycled glass still vary widely.
 Furthermore, issues around the sourcing of raw materials like silica sand are a growing concern.